JNRowe/jnrowe.github.io/articles/redo_ninja_make.rst

     In a *massive* change from the previous sections I can mention a tool with alternatives where compatibility is **100%**.  samurai_ is an alternative
     |ninja| implementation which is drop-in replacement, without any
-    incompatible features changes.  shake_ is an alternative build tool with support for processing :file:`build.ninja` baked in, and has some interesting functionality for inspecting your builds that |ninja| itself doesn’t provide.
+    incompatible feature changes.  shake_ is an alternative build tool with support for processing :file:`build.ninja` baked in, and has some interesting functionality for inspecting your builds that |ninja| itself doesn’t provide.